UTH

 All For Them

 All for Them, an initiative run by UTHealth Houston School of Public Health, is a multilevel, multicomponent approach to increase HPV vaccination uptake among Texas youth.
 One strategy that All for Them implements is free mobile vaccination clinics at middle and high schools in multiple districts across the state.
-At the clinics, which are pre-consented so parents do not have to attend if they are busy, students can obtain all childhood and adolescent vaccines, including the HPV vaccine, which protects against six types of cancer.
+At the clinics, which are pre-consented so parents do not have to attend if they are unable to, students can obtain all childhood and adolescent vaccines, including the HPV vaccine, which protects against six types of cancer.

 All for Them is funded by the Cancer Prevention and Research Institute of Texas (CPRIT).
 Learn more about All for Them at AllForThemVaccines.com.
-Follow the project on FacebookInstagram, and X (Twitter).
+Follow the project on FacebookInstagram, and X

 Adolescent Vaccination Program Implementation Tool (AVP-IT)